PranavNalamwar/R-process_Mergers/README.md

 # r-process
-Repository for Nuclear Astrophysics Research at MSU
+Repository for Nuclear Astrophysics Research at MSU with Jaideep Singh and Luke Roberts